negralessio/advanced-ml-final-project/README.md

-# Bonus Project: Advanced Machine Learning
+# Bonus Project: Advanced Machine Learning 🚀

-Author of the project is Alessio Negrini (2106547) and Nina Mertins (xxx).
+Authors of this project are Nina Mertins (xxx) and Alessio Negrini (2106547).
 _____

 ### Project Structure